maplefoxgit/zero-to-cloud-ops-lab/README.md

 ```

 You can stop at **plan** if you do not want a second environment deployed.
-In interview, that is still enough to discuss sandbox vs prod differences: audit-first in sandbox, stronger enforcement in prod.

 ## Phase 1.5 - Add pipeline and repo controls